Frequently Asked Questions

-When and where will the dredge trial be conducted?
+When and where was the dredge trial conducted?

-The trial will begin in late September/early October, with various dredging methods and sites included in the Dredge Management Plan (DMP) to allow for a broad-scale trial that enables the assessment of different dredging methods and sand sources and quality.
+The trial began on 3 October 2024 and ended on 30 November 2024, with various dredging methods and sites included in the Dredge Management Plan (DMP) to allow for a broad-scale trial that enabled the assessment of different dredging methods and sand sources and quality.

-The DMP includes dredging at four sand borrow areas and depositing in three sand placement areas.
+The DMP included dredging at four sand borrow areas and depositing in three sand placement areas.

 Sand borrow areas: